On helping others through troubled times that affect you too

 Julia Aziz

 *In the past few years of facilitating the Release & Empower Women’s Circle, I’ve witnessed women making brave changes in their work, relationships, health, and lives, not to mention those inner changes in freedom, confidence, and authenticity.
 These changes are theirs to claim, not mine.
 This is just what happens when women come together to re-ignite their inner fire.
-Registration is now open for the winter groups, if you’d like to save a space.
-Details here.
+Check out the group page for more details and to sign up for our next season.

-**If you’d like to receive more reflections like this (once in a while, not all the time!), just sign up for my mailing list.
+**If you’d like to receive more reflections like this once in a while, just sign up for my mailing list.

 Image by Leandro De Carvalho from Pixabay